jchang12345/MyWebsite/README.md

 AS OF APRIL 5th 2018, Domain above using .me has expired so no longer able to access website content!!!
 Will try to figure out if I want to renew or purchase a domain some other time but not now.

 UPDATE AS OF JULY 30th 2018, hosting it on github pages for free now!

+Also, in the meantime, I will be moving files around and organizing things into folder so website most likely will not work until the organization part is done.
+I will also be periodically updating the website in the meantime, so stay tuned for that!